spaceexpanse/metaverse/Src/Plugin/TransX/Doc/TransX readme source.txt

 planfunctions (of which there are several types) are designed to plug into basefunction to give extra specific abilities and user variables to a stage.
 This is how the plan selection process works.
 Future versions will extend TransX by adding new plan classes at this point.

-globals holds things that aren't classes - some vector functions, the opctimestep process - the orbiter callbacks and TransX's response to them.
+globals holds things that aren't classes - some vector functions, the opctimestep process - the spacexpanse callbacks and TransX's response to them.

 parser is a simple class designed to help with the processing of scenario files as they are loaded into basefunctions and plans.